AvramRobert/buccaneer/docs/documentation.md

 run(input2) // => 1
 run(input3) // => No command found
 ```
-**Note:** Because the intepreter has to essentially first determine which command signature best fits the
-provided input, it does not know a priori what exact description will match.
-As such, in the case of
-complete interfaces, it cannot aggregate errors and output them.
-If it were to do so,
-then it would return the errors of *all* command signatures it tried to match against but failed.
-Instead, in case of failure, it simply says that a command has not been found.

 ##### `Read[A]` ambiguities
 A `Read[A]` ambiguity may occur when two or more `Read[A]` instances are